By UA Fire Battalion Chief Alan Thompson

 Unfortunately, the week surrounding the Fourth is fraught with danger.
 Annually, thousands of people are injured and several people are killed due to fireworks in that time period.
 Thousands of fires are ignited, causing millions of dollars of property loss.
 99% of the injuries and deaths and the vast majority of the fires are the result of consumer grade fireworks – not the result of professional, public firework shows.

-This year, the State of Ohio voted to allow the sale and usage of some consumer-grade fireworks around certain holidays, while allowing local governments the option to ban the discharge of and/or sale of fireworks.
-Upper Arlington City Council opted to reaffirm its existing ban on sales and usage with one caveat: party poppers, smoke devices, snappers and sparklers may now be used, but on private property only.
+The State of Ohio now allows the sale and usage of some consumer-grade fireworks around certain holidays, while giving local governments the option to ban the discharge of and/or sale of fireworks.
+Upper Arlington has maintained its existing ban on sales and usage with one caveat: party poppers, smoke devices, snappers and sparklers may now be used, but on private property only.
 Therefore, no consumer-grade fireworks, not even sparklers, are permitted in the parks.

 A word of caution: sparklers burn at upwards of 1,200 degrees Fahrenheit.
 That is easily hot enough to burn skin or set grass or leaves or houses on fire.
 Please be careful.
 If you choose to use them, please keep your distance from anything, or anyone, that could catch fire and have a hose handy to immediately extinguish anything that ignites.